smbct/smbct.github.io/_posts/2025-07-15-kinect_tracking.markdown

 ## Concluding thoughts

 I hope that this post gives an interesting overview of what the Kinect is capable of and how to use it in some projects.
-A lot of elements were not covered here such as variations of the open source drivers for different platforms (for instance I found a version of the [avin2](https://github.com/avin2/SensorKinect) driver specialized [for Debian](https://github.com/jspricke/debian-openni-sensor-avin2-sensorkinect)), about the Kinect audio system 🎤 that was apparently also [reverse engineered](https://salsa.debian.org/debian/kinect-audio-setup), the Kinect 2 drivers, etc...
+A lot of elements were not covered here such as [hardware modes for the Kinect](https://medium.com/robotics-weekends/how-to-turn-old-kinect-into-a-compact-usb-powered-rgbd-sensor-f23d58e10eb0
+), variations of the open source drivers for different platforms (for instance I found a version of the [avin2](https://github.com/avin2/SensorKinect) driver specialized [for Debian](https://github.com/jspricke/debian-openni-sensor-avin2-sensorkinect)), about the Kinect audio system 🎤 that was apparently also [reverse engineered](https://salsa.debian.org/debian/kinect-audio-setup), the Kinect 2 drivers, etc...
 There is definitely more to be explored.

 I do have several ideas yet for further improving the usability, performance and openness of the Kinect software ecosystem.